bbstilson/meal_planner/README.md

 [Cloudwatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) are used to trigger the code once per week.

-[S3](https://aws.amazon.com/s3/) is used to store a CSV that keeps track of how many times a meal has been suggested.
+[S3](https://aws.amazon.com/s3/) is used to store a JSON file that keeps track of how many times a meal has been suggested.

-[SES](https://aws.amazon.com/ses/) is used to email my partner and I with the meals for the week.
+[SES](https://aws.amazon.com/ses/) is used to send emails.

 ## Getting Started

 ```bash
 python3 -m pip install cargo-lambda
 ```

+See ea

 ## Testing